 So this does leave some gaps in eligibility for disabled children, and under-12s still can’t access the vaccine.

-The government will update the Green Book (Chapter 14a) guidance “very soon” on which children are eligible.
-Your child’s doctor, paediatrician or neurologist will play a part in interpreting Green Book guidance once it is published.
+Your child’s doctor, paediatrician or neurologist will play a part in interpreting Green Book (Chapter 14a) guidance.

 The JCVI looked at a range of evidence, particularly from the United States and Israel.
 They will be keeping decisions under constant review based on new data from the UK and abroad, especially in the context of the Delta variant.